 Students serve and learn as important contributing members of interprofessional teams.

-Cross-cutting themes in health justice, health systems science, geriatric medicine, chronic disease prevention and management and mental health will be integrated throughout.
+Cross-cutting themes in health justice, health systems science, geriatric medicine, ethics, chronic disease prevention and management, and mental health will be integrated throughout.

-Longitudinal Learning Communities for coaching and individualized professional development will continue through the Clerkship phase.
+Longitudinal coaching and mentoring will continue through the Clerkship phase.

 Provides students with an extensive array of clinical opportunities to individualize and tailor their education to determine and achieve their postgraduate career goals.